 In theory, switching out the fly for a suitable tarp could save nearly a pound of weight and really bring this tent into the ultralight category.

-At $160 (For the latest prices and discounts, check here), the Kelty Salida 2 is one of the most affordable lightweight backpacking tents on the market.
+At $160, the Kelty Salida 2 is one of the most affordable lightweight backpacking tents on the market.
 Lighter tents do exist but many of these tents cost twice as much as the Salida 2 and many of them require the use of trekking poles to erect the tent.

 Overall, the Kelty Salida 2 is an excellent choice for someone looking for a lightweight, yet affordable backpacking tent.
 Without the rain fly, the inner tent provides good ventilation and although condensation can be a problem when the fly is attached, the rain fly effectively keeps moisture outside the tent where it belongs.